ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/enacfire-wireless-headphones.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a pair of Wireless Headphones!"
+title: "Win a pair of Enacfire Wireless Headphones!"
 competition-description: "<p>We are giving away a pair of the headphones of the future:\
   \ ENACFIRE Wireless Headphones! the headphones committed to providing people with\
   \ best wireless audio products and build a totally wireless lifestyle.</p>\n<p>Want\
   \ them?
 Click below for a chance to win!</p>\n"
-hero-header: "Win a pair of Wireless Headphones!"
+hero-header: "Win a pair of Enacfire Wireless Headphones!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-ec7498c2-c3b6-4f30-b4e7-54bf038d7221.jpg"
 logo-left-href: "http://club.expressly.io"